Sewatech/swutils/tc-utils/readme.md

 # Password encryption

 According to some discussions within the Tomcat team, it is useless to encrypt datasource passwords.
 But as stated in this [FAQ page](http://wiki.apache.org/tomcat/FAQ/Password), auditors do not like this answer.
+In order to make them happy, we have implemented some encryption features for DataSource and SSL.

+Both are using the same encryption algorithm and key.
+Encrypting password for either of them work as follow :

+    java -cp $CATALINA_HOME/lib/*:$CATALINA_HOME/bin/tomcat-juli.jar fr.sewatech.tcutils.commons.Encryption encode mypwd

+## DataSource

 We have made the choice to implement an ObjectFactory.
 To be more precise, we've done a sub-class of [Tomcat JDBC] (http://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html)'s DataSourceFactory that handles with encrypted passwords.

-The password is encrypted by running the following command :

-    java -cp $CATALINA_HOME/lib:$CATALINA_HOME/bin/tomcat-juli.jar fr.sewatech.tcutils.jdbc.EncryptedDataSourceFactory encode mypwd

 Now you can change the configuration of your datasource by adding (or changing) the factory attribute and replacing the password by the encrypted one :